 Gerald’s research was cited in the Law Commission’s 2020 Final Report on the reform of electoral law.
 He has led overseas delegations of the Law Society’s Human Rights working party and was involved in the establishment of the International Institute for Democracy and Electoral Assistance.
 Gerald’s expertise has brought him into contact with many jurisdictions to lecture, train and advise, including Sweden, Malawi, Bosnia Herzegovina, Croatia, Kenya, Uganda, Nigeria, Cuba and Russia.

 Gerald advised and represented members and officers of The Labour Party throughout the police investigation into “cash for honours” and election funding and throughout the police enquiry into the Parliamentary expenses scandal.

-- Trustee of the Hansard Society
+- Trustee of the Hansard Society (2001-present)

 - Vice–chair of the Society of Labour Lawyers

 - Visiting Professor of Public and Constitutional Law at the University of Derby 2012 – 2015